engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 Teams partitioned via disciplines face multiple handoffs and inter-team communication to deliver a customer facing feature.
 This approach drastically reduces the velocity of releases and potentially introduces friction of internal politics and an us-vs-them blame culture across teams.

 The organic inertia within monodisciplinary teams directs our team members towards misguided goals.
 A team consisting entirely of backend engineers will focus on building the best backend the team can envision.
-While this may be a very self-fulfilling task for our engineers, our organizational needs requires our employees to focus on the best customer experience.
+While this may be an attractive and self-fulfilling task for our engineers, our organizational needs requires our employees to focus on the best customer experience.

 ## Vertical Teams